How to make Japanese Seaweed Salad – Wakame Salad

 Seaweed Salad

-Don’t keep the magic of seaweed salad to yourself.
+Don’t keep the magic of Seaweed Salad to yourself.

 This Japanese Seaweed Salad would pair nicely with some steamed rice cooked by best japanese rice cooker and miso soup on the side.
 For a heartier meal, you could serve it alongside some teriyaki chicken or grilled salmon.
 I also think it would make a lovely starter or side dish for a sushi night!